baking-bad/etherlink-governance/README.md

     period_length : nat;

     (*
-        The duration of the l2 cooldown period counted in seconds.
+        The duration of the l2 adoption period counted in seconds.
         Used to generate an upgrade payload with activation timestamp on trigger_upgrade entrypoint call
     *)
-    cooldown_period_sec : int;
+    adoption_period_sec : int;

     (* Number of proposals that an account may upvote and submit *) upvoting_limit : nat;